finchnSNPs/gatk_vcf/README.md

 GATK vcf workflow.
 UW Biology Wasser Lab.
 Designed specifically to use UW HYAK Klone and SLURM job scheduler.

-SUMMARY: Following GATK best practices: Sorted, indexed, BAM files (duplicates markered).
+SUMMARY: Following GATK best practices: Sorted, indexed, BAM files (duplicates marked).
 Haplotype caller - on a per/individual/per/chromosome basis.
 Individuals merged by chromosome by generating a Genomics Database.
 GenotypeVCFs run in 1kb genomic sections for each chromosome or unknwon chromosome contig.

 "khan3" indicates a script written by Kin